-Omarunui Landfill, to the west of Taradale, is jointly owned by Hastings District Council and Napier City Council.
-It opened for operation in late 1988.
-It has a Ministry for the Environment Class A rating, which recognises its extensive pollutant control and the practices in place to ensure effective environmental protection.
+Ōmarunui Landfill has a Ministry for the Environment Class A rating, which recognises its extensive pollutant control and the practices in place to ensure effective environmental protection.

 Of particular note is a gas to energy project at the landfill.
 It turns methane, a by-product of burying rubbish in a landfill, into electricity.
 The resulting electricity is sold back into the grid.
-The gas to electricity initiative, which became operational in 2015 and now produces about 1000 kilowatts of electricity a year, is a partnership between Hastings District Council and Pioneer Energy.
-That amount of electricity can power about 1000 homes for a year.
+The gas to electricity initiative, which has been operating since 2015, now produces about 1000 kilowatts of electricity a year, enough to power about 1000 homes for a year.

-The landfill is open from 8am to 4.30pm Monday to Friday to commercial operators/contractors with an Omarunui Landfill Waste Disposal Licence.
+The landfill is open from 8am to 4.30pm Monday to Friday to commercial operators/contractors with an Ōmarunui Landfill Waste Disposal Licence.